 Police operation concludes following CBD rally

-An estimated crowd of 6,000 attended the event, including many family groups and representatives from across the wider community.
+An estimated 12,000 to 15,000 people attended the event, which included many family groups and representatives from across the wider community.

-No arrests were made during the event and there were no reported injuries.
+No arrests were made in relation to the event and there were no reported injuries.

 Operation Commander, Assistant Commissioner Scott Whyte, acknowledges the police response and the community in ensuring the rally was conducted in a safe and responsible manner.